trungleduc/adso-server/README.rst

 How to start server
 --------------------
-Run `docker-compose up` in root folder of project.
+Run code::`docker-compose up` in root folder of project.

 The API and Websocket server will listen on same address *SERVER_IP:8000*, here *SERVER_IP* is the IP address of the server, for local test it should be *127.0.0.1*